 Ashby-Hodge Gallery of American ArtFayette

-The Ashby-Hodge gallery of American Art officially opened its doors on the campus of Central Methodist College on October 29, 1993. - The Ashby Collection of oil paintings, lithographs, drawings, and acrylics, mainly represents the work of American Regionalist artists.
+The Ashby-Hodge Gallery of American Art is located on the first floor of Classic Hall on the campus of Central Methodist University.
+The Ashby Collection of oil paintings, lithographs, drawings, and acrylics, mainly represents the work of American Regionalist artists.
 Although the Ashby Collection is the principal focus of the gallery, special exhibits are scheduled throughout the year.

 Fenton History MuseumFenton